-After the completion of all phases of the Drug Court Program, the participant must follow all aftercare recommendations and complete a plan that outlines appropriate activities during aftercare.
-An aftercare group will be formed for additional support.
+After the completion of all phases of the Drug Court Program, the participants follow all aftercare recommendations and complete a plan that outlines appropriate activities during aftercare.
+An aftercare group may be formed for additional support.

 Urine Sample Collection and Testing